 One thing that can prove difficult when it comes to travelling in Georgia is the language barrier, especially if you only speak English.
 Outside of Tbilisi and, to a lesser extent, Batumi, English isn’t widely spoken in Georgia and communication can prove quite difficult.

 The good thing to note is that will almost always encounter English descriptions on things, even if the language isn’t spoken at a high level.
-In fact, having travelled in Georgia extensively and having lived in the country for over a year at this point, we have rarely encountered a restaurant menu that didn’t have an English option.
+In fact, having travelled in Georgia extensively and having lived in the country for over a year, we have rarely encountered a restaurant menu that didn’t have an English option.

 Religion in Georgia